-A narcissist is all about themselves they use others to better themselves.
+As a narcissist is all about themselves.
+They feel entitled to use others to better themselves.

 Humans sense of self-worth develops in early childhood, and the relationship they have with those around them.

-So if lack self-worth is why the person ends up on the narcissist personality parent’s spectrum, and self-worth is developed in early childhood hood, it seems that something went very wrong in the narcissists’ early childhood.
+So if lack self-worth is one of the reasons why a person ends up on the narcissist personality disorder spectrum, and self-esteem is developed in early childhood hood, it seems that something possibly went very wrong in the narcissists’ early childhood.

-Attachment is a natural hard drive, a biological wired need to drive us to form a secure bond with our primary caregivers in childhood.
+The attachment system is a natural biological wired need to drive us to form a secure bond with our primary caregivers in childhood.
 Our brains are social organs, brain development and social development interact within themselves.

-Basic human needs for the body is a good varied diet of food.
-For the mind, it needs comfort, hugs, play, communication, a need to feel understood, a need to grow and develop a sense of selves, interaction with others, if this is missing in early childhood.
-They will have profound deficits in brain functioning.
+Basic human needs for the body is a good varied diet of food and water.
+For the mind, it needs comfort, hugs, play, certainty, love and connection, growth, communication, a need to feel understood, a need to grow and develop a sense of self, interaction with others, if this is missing in early childhood.
+People can have profound deficits in brain functioning.

-Good parenting in early childhood is, unconditional love, a sense of wonder, a sense of amazement, a sense of responsibility, with the parent not being able to wait to see them, to watch them grow, develop and learn, to watch the children learn the things they love for themselves and help them achieve these, proud of the child for who they are.
-To support and love unconditionally, whilst imposing appropriate boundary, values, what’s right, what’s wrong, how to treat others, respect, manners.
-Whilst at the same time positivity and praise for who they are.
+Good parenting in early childhood is, unconditional love, a sense of wonder, a sense of amazement, a sense of responsibility, with the parent not being able to wait to see them, to watch them grow, develop and learn, to watch their children learn the things they love for themselves and help them achieve these, proud of the child for who they are.
+To support and love unconditionally, while imposing appropriate boundaries, values, what’s right, what’s wrong, how to treat others, respect, manners.
+While at the same time positivity and praise for who they are.

-For narcissistic personality disorder to develop, there has been something greatly missing from childhood.
+For the narcissist personality disorder to develop, there has been something greatly missing from childhood.

-Often narcissistic parent either raise a scapegoat or a golden child or the forgotten child, some children will grow up with greater empathy towards others, some will grow up narcissist.
+Often narcissistic parents either raise a scapegoat or a golden child or the forgotten child, some children will grow up with greater empathy towards others, some will grow up narcissistic.
 Which is why it’s vital children have limited contact and lots of positivity and boundaries with the healthy parent.